Ranjit Sitaram Pandit: Early life and education

 Ranjit Sitaram Pandit was born in September 1893, to the wealthy British-educated lawyer Sitaram Narayan Pandit, in Rajkot in the Kathiawar district of British India.
 His ancestors came from Bambuli village in the Ratnagiri district of Maharashtra and his family consisted of a number of lawyers and Sanskrit scholars.
 Amongst his siblings was a brother, Pratap, and two sisters, Ramabai and Tarabai.
 He was a linguist and spoke eleven languages, including Hindi, Persian, Bengali, English, French and German, and like his father, he studied law in England.
 Prior to entering the Middle Temple, he attended Christ Church, University of Oxford.
 He had also attended the Sorbonne University and the University of Heidelberg.

 He had an interest in horticulture, could play the violin and was proficient at tennis, polo, cricket, swimming and hunting.

 In 1920, Mahadev Desai, a friend of Pandit's from college, recommended that Sarup Nehru, Motilal Nehru's daughter, read Pandit's article published in Modern Review titled "At the Feet of the Guru".
 Desai was then secretary to Mahatma Gandhi, who was a family friend to the Pandits in Kathiawar.
-Pandit and Sarup Nehru were subsequently introduced to each other and he proposed to her the following day, writing in one note that "I have come many miles and crossed many bridges to come to you—but in the future you and I must cross our bridges hand in hand".
+Pandit and Sarup Nehru were subsequently introduced to each other and he proposed to her at the end of his three day stay at her home, writing in one note that "I have come many miles and crossed many bridges to come to you—but in the future you and I must cross our bridges hand in hand".
 On 10 May 1921, the anniversary of the Indian Rebellion of 1857, they married, upon which, she adopted the name Vijaya Lakshmi Pandit.
 With the Nehrus now involved in the Indian non-cooperation movement and in boycotting British goods, the wedding was the last event in the Nehru household "approaching opulence at Anand Bhavan".
 Their first daughter, Vatsala, died at the age of nine months.
 Subsequently, they had three daughters; Chandralekha Mehta, Nayantara Sahgal and Rita Dar, born in 1924, 1927 and 1929 respectively.